Is Martindale-Hubbell AV Rating Really Worth It in 2024?

 Since 2017, Martindale-Hubbell has offered clients the ability to submit lawyer reviews through the company’s online directory.
 These can be seen in the Martindale lawyer search.
 A lawyer receives a “Client Reviewed” badge for use on the lawyer’s website after receiving their first review.

-Additionally, the company gives ratings to firms that receive multiple positive reviews from clients on the company's website.
+Additionally, the company gives ratings to firms that receive multiple positive reviews from clients on the company’s website.
 The ratings are based on the number of reviews received and the average score.
-The company offers three ratings:
+The average client rating is crucial as it determines the level of recognition a firm can achieve.

 Platinum